 $ sudo systemctl restart kibana

-5. Confirm the kibana service is active after the restart.
+5. Confirm that systemd sees the service as running after the restart.